 Spent many months building trust with a person who struggles with severe paranoia and couldn’t initially let anyone into their home.
 Our team now cooks, cleans, manages medications and helps them attend local events.

-Helped someone with floor to ceiling hoarding regain use of their home and set up a regular process of sorting and decluttering with their staff to help manage the issue.
+Worked with a professional organiser to help someone with floor to ceiling hoarding regain use of their home and set up a regular process of sorting and decluttering with their team to manage the issue long term.